F2Binary/Jamazing/README.md

 # Jamazing
-"Perefect" maze generation and solver using Java
+"Perfect" maze generation and solver using Java